ysdn2019/Graduates-List/graduates/asifa-minhas.md

 ---
 path: /work/Gregory-Colberts-Booklet
 graduate: Asifa Minhas
-mainimg: /assets/work/mihas_asifa_project3_web_main.jpg
+cover: /assets/work/mihas_asifa_project3_web_main.jpg
-thumbnailimg: /assets/work/mihas_asifa_project3_web_thumbnail.jpg
+thumbnail: /assets/work/mihas_asifa_project3_web_thumbnail.jpg
 title: Gregory Colbert's Booklet
 groupmembers:
-fields: Editorial, Print, Typography
+category: Editorial, Print, Typography
 mediumdimensions:
 description: The booklet was based on the concept of connections between photography, animals and human beings as that is the foundation of Colbert's work.
 The layout is kept simple and minimalistic with image cuts to unify the style.
 digitallink: